Yaashirxd/Florida/privacy-policy.md

-# Florida Discord Bot - Privacy Policy
+# Flash Discord Bot - Privacy Policy

-This document outlines the privacy policy for the Discord bot ("Florida") and its associated services provided by the developer.
+This document outlines the privacy policy for the Discord bot ("Flash") and its associated services provided by the developer.

 ## Information Collected